liuyuehua/Yuehua.github.io/_posts/2017-12-18-Logistic Regression with a Neural Network mindset.md

 ---
-title: Logistic Regression with a Neural Network
+title: Logistic Regression with a Neural Network mindset
 date: 2017-12-18
 categories:
 - Deep Learning
 tags:
 - Deep Learning
 - Neural Networks and Deep Learning
+- deeplearning.ai
 description: Logistic Regression with a Neural Network mindset.
 How to build a logistic regression classifier to recognize cats.
 mathjax: true
 ---